Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-The goal of TAMER+RL is to exploit TAMER's short-term performance and RL's asymptotic performance.
-To combine the benefits of TAMER and RL, \citet{knox_combining_2010, knox_reinforcement_2012, knox_thesis_2012} first model $h$ using TAMER's quantitative feedback modeling and then use $\hat{h}(s, a)$ to shape the RL algorithm using different shaping methodologies and approaches.
-Doing so also allows for TAMER to utilize both $\hat{h}(s, a)$ and $r(s, a)$ during learning.
-Initially proposed were eight different shaping approaches \citep{knox_combining_2010} which were later narrowed down to the following four approaches in \citep{knox_reinforcement_2012} as follows: \begin{itemize} \item\textbf{Reward Shaping}: $r'(s, a) = r(s, a) + \beta \hat{h}(s, a)$ \item \textbf{Q-augmentation}: $Q'(s, a) = Q(s, a) + \beta \hat{h}(s, a)$ \item \textbf{Action biasing}: $\pi(s) = \argmax{a}[Q(s, a) + \beta \hat{h}(s, a) ]$ \item \textbf{Control sharing}: $P(a\!= \!\argmax{a} \, \hat{h}(s, a) )=\mathrm{min}(\beta, 1)$. \end{itemize} Recall that Q-augmentation is a value shaping approach while action biasing and control sharing are both policy shaping approaches (Section \ref{sec:shaping_methodologies}).
+\paragraph{TAMER+RL} TAMER+RL aims to exploit TAMER's short-term performance and RL's asymptotic performance \citep{knox_combining_2010, knox_reinforcement_2012, knox_thesis_2012} by taking advantage of both feedback and the reward function.
+To combine the benefits of TAMER and RL, the modeling and RL agent are fully separated.
+Thus, $h$ is modeled using TAMER's supervised learning error function (\eqref{eq:TAMER_error}) and different shaping methodologies are examined to identify the optimal shaping approach when using $\hat{h}$.
+Initially proposed were eight different shaping approaches \citep{knox_combining_2010} which were later narrowed down to the following four approaches in \citep{knox_reinforcement_2012}: reward shaping (\eqref{eq:reward_shaping}), Q-augmentation (\eqref{eq:value_shaping}), action biasing (\eqref{eq:action_biasing}), and control sharing (\eqref{eq:control_sharing}).

-TAMER+RL is shown to outperform both TAMER and SARSA($\lambda$) in the classical benchmark environments of cart-pole and mountain car when using any of the four aforementioned shaping approaches.
-In particular, findings show that shaping approaches that gently push the RL agent towards the behaviors of the TAMER agent while slowly annealing the TAMER agent's influence correlates with good performance.
-Although the results show a potential increase in aptitude over both TAMER and SARSA($\lambda$), TAMER+RL still leaves many of TAMER's original concerns surrounding aptitude unaddressed such as linear approximation and myopic-like formalization.